-It must be emphasized that this calculation of 2023 interim tax rates does not incorporate any potential 2023 tax supported operating levy increase.
-That impact will not be known until Council reviews the 2023 Tax Supported Operating Budget in March.
-Also, the final 2023 total tax rates could be impacted by changes in tax policy, as well as any changes in assessment in the first quarter of 2023.
-For these reasons, the final 2023 total tax rates will not be presented to Council until June.
+It must be emphasized that this calculation of 2025 interim tax rates does not incorporate any potential 2025 tax-supported operating levy increases.
+That impact will not be known until Council reviews the 2025 Tax-Supported Operating Budget in late February.
+Also, the final 2025 total tax rates could be impacted by changes in tax policy, as well as any changes in assessment in the first quarter of 2025.
+For these reasons, the final 2025 total tax rates will not be presented to Council until June.

-As noted, 2023 is a year of no reassessment impacts, so all properties reflect their final CVA values, based on the valuation date of January 1, 2016 (known as the 2020 "Destination" value).
+As noted, 2025 is a year of no reassessment impacts, so all properties reflect their final CVA values, based on the valuation date of January 1, 2016 (known as the 2020 "Destination" value).
 Some properties may have a change in assessment due to supplementary assessments being issued last year for enhancements/additions to the property, or a reduction due to a successful Request for Reconsideration/Assessment Review Board decision.
-Post Roll Assessment Notices (PRAN's) were also issued last year which could result in an increase or decrease in assessment an/or a tax class change for a particular property.
-As a result, the 2023 interim tax levy for an individual property will be based on the "annualized" taxation in 2022 to the extent that the adjustments mentioned above have been reflected on the returned assessment roll for 2023 taxation.
-Impacts of the 2022 returned assessment for 2023 taxation (i.e. shifts in burden between tax classes and net growth) are the subject of a separate report to Council being presented at the February 8th Council in Committee meeting (FIN-02-2023 Analysis of Assessment Update).
-For properties that have significant assessment changes, there is the potential that the interim taxes, although billed in accordance with the prescribed legislation, will vary significantly from the estimated total annual taxes for 2023.
+Post Roll Assessment Notices (PRAN's) were also issued last year which could result in an increase or decrease in assessment and/or a tax class change for a particular property.
+As a result, the 2025 interim tax levy for an individual property will be based on the "annualized" taxation in 2024 to the extent that the adjustments mentioned above have been reflected on the returned assessment roll for 2025 taxation.
+Impacts of the 2024 returned assessment for 2025 taxation (i.e. shifts in burden between tax classes and net growth) are the subject of a separate report to Council being presented at the February 4th Council in Committee meeting (FIN-03-2025 Analysis of Assessment Update).
+For properties that have significant assessment changes, there is the potential that the interim taxes, if billed in accordance with the prescribed legislation at 50% of the prior year's annual taxes, will vary significantly from the estimated total annual taxes for 2025.
 Section 317(9) of the Act contemplates these situations by including the following provision: